Pike County, Alabama Property Taxes

 Property taxes in Pike County are calculated based on the tax assessed value, which is often lower than the actual market value due to property tax exemptions such as the homestead or senior exemption.

 Understanding your county's property tax system, exemptions, and reduction opportunities can lead to significant savings.
-Whether you live in Troy or another part of Pike County, knowing local tax details benefits homeowners and investors.
+Whether you live in Pike County or another part of Pike County, knowing local tax details benefits homeowners and investors.

 Pike County, Alabama Property Tax Bill Calculator